npapernot/programming-languages/scoping.md

 caught at compile time.
 With **weak typing** however, type failures are possible.

-**Shallow binding** keeps a hash table with the latest binding, and stores old values on stack.
-Instead, **deep binding** keeps a stack of bindings.
-Note that, shallow binding brings a major improvement in speed.

 ## Static scoping

 **The static scope of a variable is defined by the most